pcpmartins/video-quality-assessment/instructions.md

 There are 4 available menu tabs:

-* RATING - With the rating tabthe user can assign a rating from 0 to 5 to some videos and afterwards filter or sort by this rating.
+* RATING - With this tab the user can assign a rating from 0 to 5 to some videos and afterwards filter or sort by this rating.
 * FILTER 1 - In the filter tab 1 the user can filter using the basic features.
 * FILTER 2 - In the filter tab 2 are grouped more advanced features.
 * SORT - In this tab we can sort the videos by more then 20 different features.